Skip to main content

 What type of content is most likely to be cited in AI Mode?

 Content structured around specific questions with direct answers in the first one to three sentences after each heading performs best.
-Self-sufficient sections backed by data points, named sources, and concrete examples are more likely to be extracted and cited.
+Self-sufficient sections backed by data points, named sources, and concrete examples are more likely to be extracted and cited than prose that relies on context from earlier paragraphs.

 The businesses that adapt now will be the ones AI Mode cites.
 The ones that wait will wonder why their organic traffic is declining despite strong traditional rankings.
 Run a free AI readiness scan to see how your site performs across the signals that matter most.